OfficialCodinary/telegraf-docs/guide/003-context-and-middleware.md

 `Context` provides methods for various interactions and actions within the Telegram bot environment, such as:

 - `reply`: Sends a message as a reply to the received message.
-- `replyWithMarkdown` / `replyWithHTML`: Sends a message with Markdown or HTML formatting, respectively.
+- `replyWithPhoto`: Sends a photot as a reply to recieved message
-- `getChatMembersCount`: Retrieves the count of members in the chat.
 - `kickChatMember`: Kicks a specific user from a chat.
 - `leaveChat`: Instructs the bot to leave the current chat.

+Much more types of functions are available...
 ### Example Usage
 ```javascript
 bot.on('text', (ctx) => {